Dovran-Annakuliev/RT/README.md

 # Start
 * Run ```./RTv1 scenes/5_spheres_2_planes_3_spots.txt```.
-Examples of scenes can be found in the "scene" folder.
+Examples of scenes can be found in the "scenes" folder.

 # Examples